ging/fiware-idm-deprecated/doc/user_guide.rst

 SCIM 2.0
 ---------

-Documentation on KeyRock APIs can be found at :ref:`API Overiview section <api>`.
+Documentation on KeyRock APIs can be found at :ref:`API Overview section <api>`.
 We provide bellow an example of API call, to retrieve the service provider documentation.

 Get service provider configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^